subelsky/html5tutorial/README.markdown

     `<input id="size" type="range" min="4" max="320" step="8" value="32">`

+       *This element does not render in Firefox.
+Try it out in Safari or Chrome.*

 5. Bind changes to that slider to a function in `tutorial.js` that will control the destination width and height of your drawImage call.
 The binding should look like this:

     `$('#size').change(function() { ... });`